Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Create a new Amazon Machine Image (AMI) containing the updated code.
 Create a launch configuration with the AMI.
 Update the Auto Scaling group to use the new launch configuration.
 - [ ] Deploy a second CloudFormation stack.
 Wait for the application to be available.
 Cut over to the new Application Load Balancer.
 - [x] Modify the CloudFormation template to use an `AutoScalingReplacingUpdate` policy.
 Update the stack.
 Perform a second update with the new release.

+### A company uses an Amazon S3 bucket to store data files.
+The S3 bucket contains hundreds of objects.
+The company needs to replace a tag on all the objects in the S3 bucket with another tag.
+What is the MOST operationally efficient way to meet this requirement?

+- [x] Use S3 Batch Operations.
+Specify the operation to replace all object tags.
+- [ ] Use the AWS CLI to get the tags for each object.
+Save the tags in a list.
+Use S3 Batch Operations.
+Specify the operation to delete all object tags.
+Use the AWS CLI and the list to retag the objects.
+- [ ] Use the AWS CLI to get the tags for each object.
+Save the tags in a list.
+Use the AWS CLI and the list to remove the object tags.
+Use the AWS CLI and the list to retag the objects.
+- [ ] Use the AWS CLI to copy the objects to another S3 bucket.
+Add the new tag to the copied objects.
+Delete the original objects.